+sourcePath

-sourcePath String expression containing the specific path and file to import into the current project.
-The extension can be ".pts" or ".pnt" (EPSON RC+ 3.x and 4.x format).
-See ChDisk for the details. fileName String expression containing the specific file to be imported to in the current project for the current robot.
-The extension must be ".pts".
+The string expression extension representing the specific folder or file you want to import into the current project is ".pts" or ".pnt" (EPSON RC+ 3.x / 4.x format).
+See ChDisk for the details.

+The string expression extension is pts, which represents the specific file you want to import into the current project of the current robot.
 You cannot specify a file path and fileName doesn't have any effect from ChDisk.
-See ChDisk for the details. robotNumber Optional.
-Integer expression that specifies which robot the point file should be associated with.
+See ChDisk for the details.

+An optional expression specifying which robot is associated with the point file.
 If robotNumber = 0, then the point file is imported as a common point file.
 If robotNumber is omitted, the current robot number is used.